VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

     └── ...
 ```

-**Transfering to S3:** After being sure that each step finished correctly, the stats were checked and the files placed in their respective correct folders, it is a good practice to move the data to the VGP storage in AWS.
+**Transferring to S3:** After being sure that each step finished correctly, the stats were checked and the files placed in their respective correct folders, it is a good practice to move the data to the VGP storage in AWS.
 The data will transfer and a symbolic link will be created to keep files functional and accesible.
 In your working project, click the menu "TOOLS" and select "Tool Library", next search and select the applet **DNAnexus to VGP S3 Exporter**.
 Select the files generated in the finished step in order to transfer them.

 <br/>